 The DfE circular 1/94 guidance on collective worship explains ... that collective worship in schools without a designated religious character will be "wholly or mainly of a broadly Christian nature".

-At the beginning of each half term children are involved in 'SEAL' assemblies as part of our PSHE curriculum.
+Children are involved in 'SEAL' and 'No Outsiders' assemblies as part of our PSHE curriculum.
 Themes and school / class priorites are also explored.

 Reception children will attend Collective Worship when they are confident to do so.
 They will experience class assemblies and Key Stage assemblies to begin with.